Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 After you brush, you should spit out the toothpaste remaining in your mouth.
 You might want to rinse your mouth, but don’t do this.
 Otherwise, you will remove the protective barrier of the fluoride.

-Not all kinds of toothpaste have it, but fluoride is the most essential ingredient in it.
+Not all kinds of toothpaste have it, but fluoride is its most essential ingredient.
 It’s vital for strengthening enamel, helping it resist tooth decay better.

-Spitting the toothpaste and not rinsing makes sure most of the fluoride settles on your teeth.
+Spitting the toothpaste and not rinsing ensures most fluoride settles on your teeth.
 It can continue to protect your teeth throughout the day.